-Peggy Dulany is Executive Chair of Synergos, a global nonprofit organization that brings people together to solve complex problems of poverty and create opportunities for individuals and their communities to thrive.
+Peggy Dulany is Chair of Synergos, a global nonprofit organization that brings people together to solve complex problems of poverty and create opportunities for individuals and their communities to thrive.

 Drawing from her experience living and working in Rio de Janeiro as a young woman, she realized that the people most affected by adverse living conditions also have the greatest energy and motivation to solve their problems.
 The resources they lack are connections to the economic and political realms where necessary changes can affect whole communities.